Root microbiome: Bacteria

+Relative abundance of different bacterial communities in different crops.
+The figure shows the results of reviews of microbiome distributions of six important crop plant species: maize, wheat, rape, cotton, rice, and soybean.
+Bacterial strains belonging to phyla Proteobacteria, Actinobacteria, Acidobacteria, Gemmatimonadetes and Chloroflexota were observed in all six crop plants.

+The rhizosphere microbiome includes different groups of bacteria.
+They belong to the following phyla: Acidobacteria, Actinobacteria, Ascomycota, Bacteroidetes, Basidiomycota, Deinococcus-Thermus, Euryarchaeota, Firmicutes, and Proteobacteria.
+The bacterial community diversity and composition differ between different crop plants (see figure), with higher differences reported between different plant types, such as legumes, forbs, and grasses.

 The zone of soil surrounding the roots is rich in nutrients released by plants and is, therefore, an attractive growth medium for both beneficial and pathogenic bacteria.
 Root associated beneficial bacteria promote plant growth and provide protection from pathogens.
 They are mostly rhizobacteria that belong to Pseudomonadota and Bacillota, with many examples from Pseudomonas and Bacillus genera.
 Rhizobium species colonize legume roots forming nodule structures.
 In response to root exudates, rhizobia produce Nod signalling factors that are recognized by legumes and induce the formation of nodules on plant roots.
 Within these structures, Rhizobium fix atmospheric nitrogen into ammonia that is then used by the plant.
 In turn, plants provide the bacteria with a carbon source to energize the nitrogen fixation.
 In addition to nitrogen fixation, Azospirillum species promote plant growth through the production of growth phytohormones (auxins, cytokinins, gibberellins).
 Due to these phytohormones, root hairs expand to occupy a larger area and better acquire water and nutrients.
 Pathogenic bacteria that infect plants infect plant roots are most commonly from Pectobacterium, Ralstonia, Dickeya and Agrobacterium genera.
 Among the most notorious are Pectobacterium carotovorum, Pectobacterium atrosepticum, Ralstonia solanacearum, Dickeya dadanthi, Dickeya solani, and Agrobacterium tumefaciens.

 Bacteria attach to roots in a biphasic mechanism with two steps—first weak, non-specific binding, then a strong irreversible residence phase.
 Both beneficial and pathogenic bacteria attach in this fashion.
 Bacteria can stay attached to the outer surface or colonize the inner root.
 Primary attachment is governed by chemical forces or extracellular structures such as pili or flagella.
 Secondary attachment is mainly characterized by the synthesis of cellulose, extracellular fibrils, and specific attachment factors such as surface proteins that help bacteria aggregate and form colonies.